pernillasterner/REST-API/note.md

 10. Set up server to except .json
 11. Setting up routes
     - Create route for subscriber and create file for subscribers
-      - Getting All
+      - Getting All - get('/)
-      - Getting One
+      - Getting One - get('/:id)
-      - Creating One
+      - Creating One - post()
-      - Updating One
+      - Updating One - patch() or put()
-      - Deleting One
+      - Deleting One - delete('/:id)
+12. Download the extension REST Client to be able to call the RESTful API from VS Code
+13. Create route.rest to create requests